socameron/mcgill_data_storage/README.md

 ## Data storage: Using GitHub for scripts

 I use GitHub to share code with collaborators.
-It makes it easier to edit scripts together, but also to visualize your code without having to download your scripts online.
+It makes it easier to edit scripts together, but also to visualize your code without having to download your scripts from online.
+Since we're already on GitHub, I recommend you take a look around to see how it works.
+I'm sure there's a tutorial somewhere.
+As an example, you could check out my GitHub page on [Sundial lupine population genetics stuff](https://github.com/socameron/lcwgs-lupine).

 ## Data storage: Using OneDrive for data

 I use McGill's OneDrive to store my data because it's FREE.
 McGill provides 25GB (?) of free storage for all students, however this can be bumped to a maximum of 1TB if you provide appropriate reasoning (e.g research).
 Remember that your access to OneDrive will be removed once you graduate, so be sure to store your data elsewhere.
-If your lab group has a SharePoint server, then you can store 20TB of data.
+If your lab group has a SharePoint server (different from OneDrive!), then you can store up to 25TB of data.
 This data can also be accessed for all lab members.
 Currently, Dan and Anna have a SharePoint set-up to store large bioinformatic data plus student data respectively.